Skip to main content

 The law also mandates that CPAs comply with continuing professional development (CPD) requirements issued by the BOA and approved by the PRC.
 CPD is required to be offered in coordination with the accredited national PAO—PICPA—and CPD providers must be accredited.
 For these purposes, the PRC has established a CPD Council.

 In November 2016, the BOA issued Board Resolution No. 358 Series of 2016, “Increasing the Required Continuing Professional Development (CPD) Units from Sixty (60) to One Hundred twenty (120) Credit Units within a Compliance Period of Three (3) Years for all CPAs and Changing the Thematic Areas to Competence Areas” to align with latest IES requirements.
-In July 2017, the BOA issued operational guidelines that made these requirements effective and by 2019, all CPAs will be required to comply with 120 hours of CPD.
+In July 2017, the BOA issued operational guidelines that made these requirements effective and by 2019, all CPAs are required to comply with 120 hours of CPD.

 Current Status: Partially Adopted